Germany's election campaigning kicks off in parliament – DW – 11/13/2024

 Merz stressed that it was possible to talk about individual measures only after the way for the new election had been paved.
 Merz will run as the CDU/CSU's chancellor candidate next year: "After we have decided on the vote of confidence, not before, because we do not trust promises they make to us beforehand."

-ends there.
-"Some decisions, Mr. Chancellor, that you might like to see, will objectively not be possible at all, since we will enter the next year without an approved federal budget."
+"Some decisions, Mr. Chancellor, that you might like to see will objectively not be possible at all since we will enter the next year without an approved federal budget."

 Where is Germany heading?